nelsonPena/Technical_Test_Mobile_Developer_Seek/README.md

 ✅ **Testability** - Each component can be unit tested independently.
 ✅ **Flexibility** - The system dynamically selects the best repository implementation.
 ✅ **Security** - Biometric authentication enhances user protection.
+✅ **Reliability** - Unit tests ensure the functionality remains stable and prevent regressions.

 ## Conclusion
-This approach ensures a clean, scalable, and testable implementation for dynamically selecting a persistence layer based on configuration settings, while integrating **AVFoundation** for media handling and **biometric authentication** for secure access.
+This approach ensures a clean, scalable, and testable implementation for dynamically selecting a persistence layer based on configuration settings, while integrating **AVFoundation** for media handling, **biometric authentication** for secure access, and **unit testing** for maintaining high software quality.